-- Assign a VLAN ID in the range 0-4094. - 3.
-Choose whether to add filtering to this VLAN, or specify that filtering should be ignored for this VLAN. - 4.
-Enter a DNS hostname, IP address, and subnet mask that the iPrism will use for participation on this VLAN.
+- 2. Assign a VLAN ID in the range 0-4094. - 3.
+Choose whether to add filtering to this VLAN, or specify that filtering should be ignored for this VLAN.

+- 4. Enter a DNS hostname, IP address, subnet mask, and gateway that the iPrism will use for participation on this VLAN.
 Because user machines will be interacting at a TCP level with this address and name, the IP address and DNS name must be unique. - 5.
 Click OK.

-Editing a VLAN Description
+Editing a VLAN